keimlink/django-project-package-template/README.md

 *   All apps use the `{{ project_name }}.apps` namespace.
 *   All configuration modules use the `{{ project_name }}.conf` namespace.
 *   `{{ project_name }}.conf.settings` uses [`pathlib`](https://docs.python.org/3.7/library/pathlib.html) instead of `os` and `os.path`.
+*   Many settings can be defined using environment variables and parsed with [envparse](https://github.com/rconradharris/envparse).
 *   All templates, static files and locales will be included in the wheel.
 *   All code follows the [Black](https://github.com/ambv/black) code style.
 *   All docstrings follow [PEP 257](https://www.python.org/dev/peps/pep-0257/) conventions.